ART OF BLINDERS

 1. Understand how poor communication costs them literally and figuratively

 2. Learn to leverage these advanced sensory communication skills or “Sightless Principles” to become more effective communicators and listeners

 BIT offers a variety of onsite or offsite workplace programs to meet your needs.
 Choose from a ninety-minute lunch and learn format or bring your team together for a half-day workshop.

 Half-day workshop – $5,000

-Custom programs also available
+Custom programs are also available!

 “I wanted a workshop leader who would embody our principles, reinforce our message, and engage our leadership team on a personal level.
 Mike exceeded all of my expectations.
 He effectively demonstrated that most obstacles in business can be overcome using the sightless principles of communication he has used all of his life.
 Our leadership team was invigorated and motivated to take Mike’s sightless principles back to their teams.
 Mike’s talk re-ignited their passion to truly take ownership of their markets and continue making a difference in our company and with our partners”

 -Rick Smith, CEO BioScrip, Inc.